satyammangroliya/OnlyOffice/README.md

 If you did not set up https, use "http://" instead.

 Next you must navigate to the plugin's configuration form.
-Enter the root URLs of your ILIAS installation and OnlyOffice Docs.
+Enter the root URL of your OnlyOffice Docs installation.
 Enter the JWT-Secret which you specified in OnlyOffice's docker-compose.yml file.

 ### Requirements